IOTECH-Donegal/Arduboat/readme.md

 idiot's guide to building an **Autonomous Surface Vehicle (ASV)** or an **Autonomous Underwater Vehicle (AUV)**.
 This repo contains all notes and code for the Arduboat based ASV, the first step to an AUV.

+The primary purpose for this vessel is for taking video/photgraphs for photogrammetry.
+The specification is for:
+- RTK positioning accuracy of c.
+1cm
+- Heading response at 5Hz with 0.5°
+These values will need to be available as meta data for video/camera.

+A second option is to use an INS to maintain positional accuracy under piers or in caves.

 Apart from being a central repo, this material is mostly public domain, please treat it as licensed to Creative Commons (CC BY 4.0).
 If you copy or share the information, you must attribute it to its source (here!).